ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 ### How do you manage and protect the keys used in your SHIM?
 -------------------------------------------------------------------------------
-The keys are in a specially hardened machine that is in our build environment
+The keys are kept in USB HSM and the HSM also kept in security deposit box.

 -------------------------------------------------------------------------------
 ### Do you use EV certificates as embedded certificates in the SHIM?